 It is time to fundamentally rethink and reimagine institutions as problem-solving tools, built for today’s world.
 We need institutions that can shape the future rather than react to the past, that can embrace complexity and context, that can make broad collective action possible, and that can build inclusion, solidarity, and equity.

 The journey toward future-ready institutions begins with new ideas about what institutions should do and how they should work.
-As part of our work to advance new frontiers, The Rockefeller Foundation, along with New America and Artha Global, is coordinating a series of Future of Institutions Dialogues that will be hosted independently by leading organizations around the world.
+As part of our work to advance new frontiers, The Rockefeller Foundation, along with New America and Artha Global, coordinated a series of Future of Institutions Dialogues hosted independently by leading organizations around the world.

-Each Dialogue tackles a different challenge through the lens of institutions, convening creative and impactful organizations, leaders, and thinkers to answer two questions:
+Each Dialogue tackled a different challenge through the lens of institutions, convening creative and impactful organizations, leaders, and thinkers to answer two questions:

 - What new (or reborn) institutions will humanity need to build over the next ten years to overcome this challenge?

 - What innovations in how institutions work can serve as models for building–or rebuilding–these institutions, for today and the future?